 Bentonville, Arkansas-based Walmart is expanding its ultra‑fast delivery capabilities, bringing 30‑minute‑or‑less delivery to 33 U.S. markets.
-The service is designed to help customers get groceries, pharmacy items and everyday essentials in under half an hour.

-“Customers are looking for faster, easier ways to get what they need in the moments that matter,” said Tracy Poulliot, chief e‑commerce officer of Walmart U.S.
+“Customers are looking for faster, easier ways to get what they need in the moments that matter,” said Tracy Poulliot, chief e‑commerce officer of Walmart U.S. “We’ve been delivering orders in 30 minutes or less for more than a year, and today 26 percent of our express deliveries are already arriving in that timeframe.

-“We’ve been delivering orders in 30 minutes or less for more than a year, and today 26 percent of our express deliveries are already arriving in that timeframe.
-As customers continue to look for more immediate shopping options, we’re making this service more prominent where it’s available – helping them get the items they need, right when they need them.”
+“As customers continue to look for more immediate shopping options, we’re making this service more prominent where it’s available – helping them get the items they need, right when they need them.”

-Walmart offers multiple same‑day delivery options to fit different shopping occasions:
+Walmart offers multiple same‑day delivery options:

-- 30‑Minute‑or‑Less: Delivery for immediate and fill‑in shopping needs in select markets;
+- 30‑minute‑or‑less: Delivery for immediate and fill‑in shopping needs in select markets;

 - Express: Delivery in one hour or less;

-- On‑Demand: Delivery in as soon as three hours; and
+- On‑demand: Delivery in as soon as three hours; and

 - Scheduled: Customers choose a delivery window that works best for their schedule.